hashicorp/hello-vault-go/README.md

 ### 3. Try out `GET /products` endpoint (dynamic secrets workflow)

-`GET /products` endpoint is a simple example of dynamic secrets workflow.
+`GET /products` endpoint is a simple example of the dynamic secrets workflow.
 Our application uses Vault's database secrets engine to generate dynamic database credentials, which are then used to connect to and retrieve data from a PostgreSQL database.

 ```bash